 Booking a trip

 - Availability for all trip requests is displayed in the local time of the car’s location.

 - You may make only one trip request for a specific set of dates.
 If your host doesn’t respond within eight hours and the request expires or if you withdraw your request before it’s accepted, you may submit another request.
 If you need to book another car for a different date(s), you can submit that trip request as long as the times/dates don’t overlap with any other pending request.
 In short, you can’t book two cars at the same time.

 - Your trip is booked once the host accepts your trip request.
-If you’ve chosen a “Book Instantly” car, you trip is booked as soon as the request is processed.
+If you’ve chosen a “Book Instantly” car, your trip is booked as soon as the request is processed.
 We’ll notify you of a booked trip by text message, email, and/or iOS app notification -- your choice.
 A booked trip means your trip is paid for and all set to go!
-You can see your booked trips in the “Upcoming” tab of your Dashboard.
+You can see your booked trips in “Booked” under the Trips tab.

 - Communicate with your host about where and how you’ll pick up the car.
 Although you’re not able to ask a host questions before you book, you can include a message with your trip request.
 Learn how and read more about good guest/host communication here.